 Ask each student to write about the event, use the Paint tools and stickers to add appropriate illustrations, and the click the Record button to record their description of the event.
 Their recording could be a reading of the text they have added to practice fluency, or have them record from memory to practice Speaking and Listenting standards where they must "report on a topic or text, tell a story, or recount an experience..."

-Log into your teacher account and import each of these pages into a single class project.
+Log into your teacher account to combine individual student pages into a single class project.
 Open the project in storyboard view and work as a class to put the events in order.
 Open each slide and add temporal words to signal timing and order.

 Link to or embed this class memory book on your classroom or school website to share with family and community.